Which city is cheaper, Reykjavik or Barcelona?

 Both Reykjavik and Barcelona during the summer are popular places to visit.
 Most visitors come to Barcelona for the beaches, the city activities, the music scene, and the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to Reykjavik because of the hiking and the family-friendly experiences.

 Barcelona is much warmer than Reykjavik in the summer.
-The temperature in Barcelona is usually 23°C (73°F) in July, and Reykjavik stays around 11°C (52°F).
+The daily temperature in Barcelona averages around 23°C (73°F) in July, and Reykjavik fluctuates around 11°C (52°F).

 It's quite sunny in Barcelona.
 In the summer, Barcelona often gets more sunshine than Reykjavik.
 Barcelona gets 308 hours of sunny skies this time of year, while Reykjavik receives 171 hours of full sun.